katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan1/WEP2.rst

    (e.g. "DataStructures/queues.rst").

-Determine if the name entered by the user is not empty before saying hello to that person.
+Determine if the song chosen by the user is not empty before playing that song.

 Section 1: Parsons Problem